rsw359/reading-notes/class-01.md

 Console.log(value)

-- the Object is the Console
+- the object is the Console
 - the period is called the member operator
 - log is the method: tells the computer to log, or write the following value to the console
 - the value is what should be logged to the console.